Is your business just starting to have discussions about sustainability?

 If that’s the case, don’t worry.
 You’re not alone.

-But what if you could quickly and easily assess what best practices your business has already implemented and which ones provide areas of opportunity for you?
+But what if you could quickly and easily learn about best practices for sustainability, see which ones your business has already implemented, and identify the ones that provide areas of opportunity for you?

 And what if you could use the results of that checklist to identify improvements that you could begin to make with your business?